Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 South Carolina Schedule Analysis

-- The Gamecocks' signature win this season came in a 100-71 victory over the No. 18 Notre Dame Fighting Irish on November 6.
+- The Gamecocks' best win this season came against the Notre Dame Fighting Irish, a team ranked inside the AP's Top 25 (No. 18).
+The Gamecocks secured the 100-71 win at a neutral site on November 6.

-- The Gamecocks have two wins over Quadrant 1 opponents, tied for the second-most in Division 1.
+- The Gamecocks have two wins against Quadrant 1 teams, tied for the second-most in the nation.

-- South Carolina has one win over Quadrant 2 opponents, tied for the 21st-most in Division 1.
+- South Carolina has tied for the 21st-most Quadrant 2 victories in the country (one).

 South Carolina 2023-24 Best Wins